asi-wroclaw/asi.wroclaw.pl/README.md

 ## Setup

-This guide assumes that you use either RVM or Rbenv and have installed Ruby version specified in [Gemfile](./Gemfile).
+This guide assumes that you use RVM and have installed Ruby version specified in [.ruby-version](./.ruby-version).

 ### Ruby setup